Synergy between cosmological and laboratory searches in neutrino physics: Conclusions

 We note that none of the two scenarios described above (i.e., concordance versus disagreement) can be explored with one experimental probe.
 On the contrary, only the synergic approach can enable such a comprehensive investigation of the neutrino sector.

-Therefore, with this white paper, we advocate for pursuing such a synergy in the next decade.
+Therefore, with this article, we advocate for pursuing such a synergy in the next decade.
 Interactions between different communities (cosmological and terrestrial, theorists and instrumentalists) have to be fostered.
-Networks of researchers with diverse background must be welcomed in order to favour cross-cutting projects.
+Networks of researchers with diverse background must be welcomed in order to favor cross-cutting projects.
 Critical discussions as well as out-of-the-box interpretations of results are needed as a testbed of putative detection claims and/or controversial results.
+As concrete examples, we strongly encourage the organization (and participation) of extended workshops on topical teams open to different communities (in the vein of the Aspen workshops or GGI workshops); we advise funding agencies on continuing supporting specific calls devoted to multi-disciplinary approaches to topical teams, like e.g., the COST-EU Actions or the ERC-Synergy grants.
+On a smaller scales, we strongly support individual agreements between institutions to establish dedicated exchange programs for students and researchers, as well as joint PhD programs to create a culture of collaboration across groups and disciplines.

 We hope that this manuscript can serve the purpose of bridging between different communities and catalyze joint efforts towards the understanding of neutrinos.